Third-oldest university in England debate: Durham University

 Durham University had its formal beginnings in an act of the Chapter of Durham Cathedral on 21 September 1831 that established an "Academical Institution or College or University", followed by a second act of Chapter on 28 September which resolved to accept "A plan of an academic institution, to be called Durham College, in connexion with the Dean and Chapter".
 By December of that year, the "college" was being advertised as a "university", with the prospectus appearing in London newspapers.
-On 4 July 1832, Parliament passed "An Act to enable the Dean and Chapter of Durham to appropriate Part of the Property of their Church to the Establishment of a University in connexion therewith for the Advancement of Learning".
+On 4 July 1832, Parliament passed the Durham University Act 1832, "An Act to enable the Dean and Chapter of Durham to appropriate Part of the Property of their Church to the Establishment of a University in connexion therewith for the Advancement of Learning".
 Students were admitted to degree programmes from 28 October 1833, with the first calendar (autumn 1833) advertising the institution as "University of Durham founded by Act of Chapter with the Consent of the Bishop of Durham 28 September 1831.
 Constituted a University by Act of Parliament 2nd and 3rd William IV., Sess.
 1831–2."
 However, the act did not directly found the university, rather it authorised the cathedral chapter to establish the university.
 This it did formally with an Act of Chapter on 4 April 1834, which resolved "that the Academical Institution or College or University established by Act of Chapter, 21st September 1831, be constituted a University".

 Following its opening in 1833, the university awarded its first Licence in Theology (which only required a one-year course for those who were already graduates of Oxford, Cambridge or Dublin) in 1834.
 The first exams for the Bachelor of Arts were held in 1836 and the first exams for the Master of Arts in 1837.
 Following the practice of Oxford, the first BAs were conferred a year later, in 1837.
 The first honorary degree, a Doctor of Civil Law, was conferred on Earl Grey in 1838 for his support as Prime Minister of the establishment of the university.